meshery/meshery/docs/pages/installation/eks.md

 ## Installation: Using Helm

-For detailed instructions on installing Meshery using Helm V3, please refer to the [Helm Installation](/installation/helm) guide.
+For detailed instructions on installing Meshery using Helm V3, please refer to the [Helm Installation](/installation/kubernetes/helm) guide.

 # Post-Installation Steps

 ## Access Meshery UI

-To access Meshery's UI via port-forwarding, please refer to the [port-forwarding](/services/port-forward) guide for detailed instructions.
+To access Meshery's UI, please refer to the [instruction](/tasks/accessing-meshery-ui) for detailed guidance.

 # Out-of-cluster Installation